RenderKit/oidn/doc/training.md

 The preprocessing script requires the set of image features to include in the preprocessed dataset as command-line arguments.
-Only these specified features will be available for training.
+Only these specified features will be available for training but it is not required to use all of them at the same time.
+Thus, a single preprocessed dataset can be reused for training multiple models with different combinations of the preprocessed features.
 Preprocessing also depends on the filter that will be trained (e.g. determines which HDR/LDR transfer function has to be used), which should be also specified (`-f` or `--filter` option).
 The alternative is to manually specify the transfer function (`-x` or `--transfer` option) and other filter-specific parameters, which could be useful for training custom filters.

 For example, to preprocess the training and validation datasets (`rt_train` and `rt_valid`) with HDR color, albedo, and normal image features, for training the